Being Ola

 Beloved by Norwegian audiences, Ragnhild Nøst Bergem’s life-affirming documentary is an honest and heartwarming portrait of a thoughtful and gracious man.
 Through Ola and his reflections, it tells a universal story of inclusion, diversity, independence and the importance of being exactly who you are.

-Presented in cienmas with descriptive captions.
+Presented in cinemas with descriptive captions.

 Released in the UK from Friday 3rd April 2026